Stunt Puppy

 Indigenous Design Series

-In 2021, Minnesota-based dog gear retailer Stunt Puppy sent out a survey to its customers asking what patterns and designs they’d like to see on collars.
+In 2021, the Minnesota dog e-commerce brand Stunt Puppy sent out a survey to its customers asking what collar designs they’d like to see.
 The most common response: “Native American designs.”

-As lead copywriter with Stunt Puppy, I wrote email, product page, and landing page copy for the project — including Q&A features with Kaylene and Dakota to help tell their stories as artists and dog lovers.
+As lead copywriter with Stunt Puppy, I wrote email and site content for the project — including Q&A features with Kaylene and Dakota to help tell their stories as artists and dog lovers.
+The Q&As are no longer online, but you can read excerpts of the introductions below.

 Credit for all photos: Stunt Puppy